carlos-ricci/ngrx-ionic-2-examples/README.md

 Node Version: v4.4.7
 Xcode version: Not installed

-We will be checked with newer versions of Ionic as long as they show up.
+I will be checking with newer versions of Ionic as long as they show up.

 ## Resources ##